 CAT3 cables are recognized by TIA/EIA as an official ethernet cable category.
 They were the first category of ethernet cable that the group developed standards for.

 Should I Use CAT3 Cables in My Network?

 No. Although these cables were improvements over the ones that came before them, you won’t see them in use today.
 10 Mbps won’t support the speeds required in today’s world.

 Although category 4 cables were developed for computer communications, they ended up being used more in telecom-based communications.

 They supported faster speeds than CAT3 cables (up to 16 Mbps) but never gained traction in the computer networking world.
-As a result, you will only find them in very old communications systems that have not been recently upgraded.
+As a result, you’ll only find them in very old communications systems that haven’t been recently upgraded.

 Although CAT3 cables were recognized by TIA/EIA as an official category of ethernet cables, CAT4 cables were not.

 Should I Use CAT4 Cables in My Network?